JonathanAriass/React/README.md

 ### Rules of Hooks
 Hooks can only be called inside a React function component or a custom React Hook component, meaning that is has to be inside the declaration of the component.
+Also we can't nest React hooks neither if statements, so we need to call them on the top level.
+Inside the useEffect() hook we need to remember to add all we use on the hook as a dependency (don't do it if there is a bigger reason not to).